swt30/thesis/chapters/04-heating/04-heating.md

 ![
   The pressure chosen for the radiative--convective boundary only marginally affects the final radius.
-  Here I show the effect of changing the atmosphere--envelope transition pressure P$_\mathrm{env}$.
+  Here I show the effect of changing the atmosphere--envelope transition pressure $P_\mathrm{env}$.
-  Although a higher P$_\mathrm{env}$ gives a larger planet because more of the planet's mass is in the atmosphere, the effect is minimal.
+  Although a higher $P_\mathrm{env}$ gives a larger planet because more of the planet's mass is in the atmosphere, the effect is minimal.
 ](transition-pressure){#fig:transition-pressure}

 ##### Water fraction